drewbelf/cv/index.md

 ### experience

 `2021–`
-**Assistant Professor**, Department of Theology and Franciscan Studies, St. Bonaventure University (to begin August 2021)
+**Assistant Professor**, Department of Theology and Franciscan Studies, St. Bonaventure University
 - THFS-101 "The Way of Francis and Clare"
 - THFS-235 "Catholic Theology"